bendi2005/hyprland-wiki/pages/Configuring/Binds.md

 d -> has description, will allow you to write a description for your bind. p -> bypasses the app's requests to inhibit keybinds.
 ```
+{{< callout type=info >}}

+By default, bindings get triggered on pressing of a key (as opposed to releasing).
+Some programs with the exec dispatcher are exceptions to this, to force trigger on press, use the l flag.
+A popular example is tofi.

+{{< /callout >}}

 Example Usage: